|Years||1991 World Championships (Lt 4- 2nd)

 Getting into rowing

 Highly unusually, Annamarie took up rowing in 1985 at the suggestion of her tutor at St John’s College, Cambridge where she was reading geography.
-Having brought broad but not deep sporting experience from school, and she had finished up getting involved in several college sports teams as there weren’t many women at St John’s at the time, which had only started admitting women in 1981.
-After spending a lot of her first year playing football, running and putting the shot, as well as in the bar, by her own admission she did quite badly in her end of year exams.
+Having brought broad but not deep sporting experience from school, she had become involved in multiple college sports teams as there weren’t many women at St John’s then as it had only started admitting women in 1981.
+After spending much of her first year playing football, running and putting the shot, as well as in the bar, by her own admission she did quite badly in her end of year exams.
 “He encouraged me to take up something that would force me to structure my life a bit more so he suggested I go down to the boathouse and try rowing, which I’d only seen for the first time during bumps the previous summer,” she explains, “But it was a high risk strategy!”

 Rowing for Cambridge University